 First, you'll combine milk, eggs, sugar, vanilla, and almond in a blender.
 After blending to combine, add the flour and salt and blend again.

-Next, you'll take a heavy oven-proof dish (I used a ceramic tart pan) and add butter and stick it in your preheated oven.
+Next, you'll take a heavy oven-proof dish (I used a ceramic tart pan like this) and add butter and stick it in your preheated oven.
 Once the butter has melted and the dish is hot, you'll take it out, swirl the butter around the bottom, and then add a thin layer of batter to the pan and let it sit for a couple of minutes.
 The hot dish starts to cook the thin layer of the batter, which creates a layer for the fruit to sit on, so it doesn't seep to the bottom of the pan.

 Next, you'll add the raspberries to the pan.